Star Fox 2: Development

-Like its predecessor Star Fox (1993), Star Fox 2 was co-developed by Nintendo EAD in Japan and the British company Argonaut Software.
+Like Star Fox (1993), Star Fox 2 was co-developed by Nintendo EAD in Japan and the British company Argonaut Software.
 Development began shortly after work was finished on the European and competition versions of Star Fox.
 Argonaut had a contract with Nintendo to create three games; after Star Fox, Argonaut programmers Giles Goddard and Dylan Cuthbert worked on Stunt Race FX (1994) and Cuthbert on Star Fox 2.
 Cuthbert worked in Nintendo's headquarters in Kyoto and had little contact with Argonaut during development.
 He served as the lead programmer and was assigned two Japanese Nintendo programmers to work under him.
 The team was overseen by the designers Shigeru Miyamoto and Katsuya Eguchi, with Eguchi as the director.
 Edge reported in December 1993 that development on a sequel to Star Fox had begun.